Mental health of Adolf Hitler: George Victor (1999)

 Psychotherapist George Victor had special interest in Hitler's antisemitism.
-In his 1999 book Hitler: The Pathology of Evil, he assumed that Hitler was not only obsessed with a hatred of Jews, but with self-hatred, too, and that he had a serious (borderline) personality disorder.
+In his 1999 book Hitler: The Pathology of Evil, he assumed that Hitler was not only obsessed with a hatred of Jews, but with self-hatred, too, and that he had a serious borderline personality disorder.
 Victor found that all these problems had their origin in the abuse that he experienced as a child by his father – who, as he believed, was of Jewish descent.
 (See also Alois Hitler#Biological father.)

 Post-traumatic stress disorder

-Although it is generally undisputed that Hitler had formative experiences as a frontline soldier in World War I, only in the early 2000s did psychologists come up with the consideration that at least some of his psychopathology may be attributed to war trauma.
+It is generally undisputed that Hitler had formative experiences as a frontline soldier in World War I. In the early 2000s, psychologists considered that at least some of his psychopathology may be attributed to war trauma.

 Theodore Dorpat (2003)

 In 2003, Theodore Dorpat, a resident psychiatrist in Seattle, published his book Wounded Monster in which he credited Hitler with complex post-traumatic stress disorder.
 He assumed that Hitler not only experienced war trauma, but – due to physical and mental abuse by Hitler's father and the parental failure of his depressed mother – chronic childhood trauma, as well.
 Dorpat is convinced that Hitler showed signs of this disturbance at the age of 11.
 According to Dorpat, many of Hitler's personality traits – such as his volatility, his malice, the sadomasochistic nature of his relationships, his human indifference, and his avoidance of shame – can be traced back to trauma.

-In the same year, above-mentioned German psychologist Manfred Koch-Hillebrecht had come forward with the assumption that Hitler had post-traumatic stress disorder from his war experiences.
+In the same year, above-mentioned German psychologist Manfred Koch-Hillebrecht came forward with the assumption that Hitler had post-traumatic stress disorder from his war experiences.

 Gerhard Vinnai (2004)

-In the subsequent year, social psychologist Gerhard Vinnai (University of Bremen), came to similar conclusions.
-When writing his work Hitler – Scheitern und Vernichtungswut (2004; "Hitler – Failing and rage of destruction"), Vinnai had a psychoanalytic point of depart; he first subjected Hitler's book Mein Kampf a depth psychological interpretation and tried to reconstruct how Hitler had processed his experiences in World War I against the background of his childhood and youth.
-But similar to Dorpat, Vinnai explains the destructive potential in Hitler's psyche not so much as a result of early childhood experiences, but rather due to trauma that Hitler had experienced as a soldier in World War I. Not only Hitler, but a substantial part of the German population was affected by such war trauma.
-Vinnai then leaves the psychoanalytical discourse and comments on social psychological questions, such as how Hitler's political world view could have emerged from his trauma and how this could appeal to large numbers of people.
+In 2004, social psychologist Gerhard Vinnai (University of Bremen), came to similar conclusions.
+When writing his work Hitler – Scheitern und Vernichtungswut (2004; "Hitler – Failing and rage of destruction"), Vinnai had a psychoanalytic point of departure.
+He first subjected Hitler's book Mein Kampf to an in-depth psychological interpretation, and tried to reconstruct how Hitler had processed his experiences in World War I against the background of his childhood and youth.

+Similar to Dorpat, Vinnai explains the destructive potential in Hitler's psyche not so much as a result of early childhood experiences, but due to trauma that Hitler had experienced as a soldier in World War I. Not only Hitler, but a substantial part of the German population was affected by such war trauma.
+Vinnai then leaves the psychoanalytical discourse and comments on social psychological questions, such as how Hitler's political world view could have emerged from his trauma, and how this could appeal to large numbers of people.

 In 2007, the above mentioned authors Coolidge, Davis, and Segal, too, assumed that Hitler had had post-traumatic stress disorder.